ozkanpakdil/test-microservice-frameworks/README.md

 Testing spring,micronaut,quarkus with sample json creator from gatling.

-Find the results at https://ozkanpakdil.github.io/ on top right menu
+Find the results at https://ozkanpakdil.github.io/test-microservice-frameworks/

 <a rel="me" href="https://mas.to/@microservicetestall">Mastodon</a>